What is spiritual direction?

 God speaks to us in our relationships, our work, our prayer, our challenges and dilemmas--so that is the material for spiritual direction.
 Maybe you have a serious issue for discernment or are going through a transition.
 Possibly you are feeling dry in your prayer and would like to explore that with someone.
 You may want someone to walk with you--someone to help you be faithful to your spiritual commitments.
 Maybe you just want to grow closer to God.

-Usually you meet once a month for an hour or so.
-Sometimes this can be a one time only meeting or continue for years.
+Usually you meet once a month for 45 minutes to an hour.
+Sometimes this can be for a certain period, or it may continue for years.

 Is it different from Pastoral Counseling?